Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 2. Close to the benchmark.
 The value for a measure is between 50% and 90% of the benchmark (i.e., the value for a measure is at least 50% of the benchmark value but has not reached the 90% criterion for having achieved the benchmark).

-3. Far away from the benchmark.
+3. Far from the benchmark.
 The value for a measure has not achieved 50 percent of the benchmark.

 When comparing estimates with the benchmarks, one critical consideration is the direction of the outcome.
 Specifically, a low value is the desired outcome for some measures, such as mortality, unmet needs, and communication problems.
 In contrast, a high value is the desired outcome for other measures, such as receiving recommended tests or reporting good communication.
 Consider a measure in which a low number is desired, such as “Adults who needed to see a specialist in the last 12 months who found it difficult to see a specialist.”
 If the benchmark is 18.1 and the national estimate is 14.6, then the measure achieved the benchmark—its value is 19% lower than the benchmark (the preferred direction).
 If the national estimate is 22.0, then it would be considered close to the benchmark—its value is 20% higher than the benchmark.
-If the national estimate is greater than 27.2, the measure would be considered far away from the benchmark—its value is more than 50% larger.
+If the national estimate is greater than 27.2, the measure would be considered far from the benchmark—its value is more than 50% larger.

 return to the top of this section